Norman Major

-Norman Major (born April 9, 1934) is a member of the New Hampshire House of Representatives, representing Rockingham District 14 (Atkinson and Plaistow).
-He is Chairman of the Ways and Means Committee and lives in Plaistow.
+Norman Major (April 9, 1934 – April 15, 2025) was an American politician and member of the New Hampshire House of Representatives, representing Rockingham District 14 (Atkinson and Plaistow).
+He was Chairman of the Ways and Means Committee and lived in Plaistow.

+Life and career

 Major was born in Keene, New Hampshire.
 He married Brenda Major in 1961; the Majors have four sons and six grandchildren.
 Major graduated from the University of New Hampshire and earned an MSEE from Northeastern University.
-He served in the U.S. Army and is now retired from a career in engineering management with AT&T.
+He served in the U.S. Army and was retired from a career in engineering management with AT&T.

+Major died in Plaistow, New Hampshire on April 15, 2025, at the age of 91.